RibbitsM/Obsidian/Law School Notes/Year 1/Torts/Lecture 8 (Torts).md

 - If the defendant was an ordinary citizen, this would be an open and shut case
 - *Expropriation Act* exists to dislodge the way that the case would resolve under the common law
 - In cases like these, the liability will be lifted if the nuisance was created by the inevitable consequences of exercising statutory authority
-- Example of the Inevitablility Doctrine, which states that the government will not be held liable for nuisance caused inevitably by the exercise of state authority
+- Example of the Inevitability Doctrine, which states that the government will not be held liable for nuisance caused inevitably by the exercise of state authority
 - Common law doctrine does not apply in this case
 - As long as there was no negligence on the part of the government, they will not be held liable
 - The *Expropriation Act* exists to award compensation in cases where a private nuisance would exist in the absence of statutory authority